subvisual/heritage-fund/README.md

 * Download credentials and save as `.env` in checkout directory (Ask a team member for location)

+* Install the pg gem telling it the path of postgress, typically this is:
+`gem install pg -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/latest/bin/pg_config`

 * `gem install bundler`

 * `bundle install`